Today I am going to talk about how to win in B2B with artificial intelligence.

 In fact, B2B companies have embraced marketing innovation for nearly 30 years.

-For its part, sales has adopted CRM, inside sales models, sales cadence software, social selling, lead enrichment, calendaring tools, virtual meeting tools, and contract automation tools.
+For its part, Sales has adopted CRM, inside sales models, sales cadence software, social selling, lead enrichment, calendaring tools, virtual meeting tools, and contract automation tools.
+They’ve adopted selling styles like that found in The Challenger Sale.
 The list for both groups goes on and on.

 For sales and marketing professionals, there is also more content—and high-quality content, at that—than any sales and marketing professional can consume.
 Knowledge in B2B may be growing even faster than technology.